Lemuel Dorcas

 Lemuel Dorcas is a fictional character appearing in American comic books published by Marvel Comics.
 He is notable for playing a part in the origins of Namor villains Tiger Shark, Orka, and Piranha.

 Publication history

 Dr. Lemuel Dorcas first appeared in Sub-Mariner #5-6 (September-October 1968), and was created by Roy Thomas and John Buscema.

-The character subsequently appeared in Sub-Mariner #15 (July 1969), #23-24 (March-April 1970), #33 (January 1971), Marvel Team-Up #14 (October 1973), and Super-Villain Team-Up #1-3 (August-December 1975).
+The character subsequently appeared in Sub-Mariner #15 (July 1969), #23-24 (March-April 1970), #33 (January 1971), Marvel Team-Up #14 (October 1973), and Super-Villain Team-Up #1-3 (August-December 1975), where he was apparently killed.
 The character made a posthumous appearance in Marvel Tales #249 (May 1991), and his body was later dumped into the ocean in Namor #42 (September 1993).
+Dorcas returned in the series Thunderbolts (2012), where he was revealed to have survived by augmenting himself with the regenerative abilities of starfish.

-Doctor Dorcas received an entry in the Official Handbook of the Marvel Universe Deluxe Edition #17.
+Dorcas received an entry in the Official Handbook of the Marvel Universe Deluxe Edition #17.